Skip to content

 Answer: Seven.

 Spitz held the single-Games gold record for 36 years until Phelps broke it in Beijing 2008.
-Spitz set a world record in each of his seven events.
-He retired after Munich at age 22.
+Spitz set a world record in each of his seven events and retired after Munich at age 22.

-Félix Savón later matched the count with three of his own (1992, 1996, 2000).
-Both Cubans turned down lucrative pro contracts in their careers, with a reported 5-million-dollar Stevenson-vs-Ali fight that the Cuban government blocked.
+Félix Savón later matched the count with three heavyweight golds of his own (1992, 1996, 2000).
+Both turned down professional contracts, and Stevenson reportedly refused a multi-million-dollar fight against Ali.

 51. Who is the most decorated female Olympian of all time?
 (Medium)